dialog-semiconductor/py_ble_manager/examples/sniffer/README.md

 `<--com_port_2>` is the COM port associated with your second USB-to-UART converter if you are sniffing both Tx and Rx.

-`<--log_file>` is the path to a log file to log GTL communication to.
+`<--log_file>` is the path to a file to save GTL communication to.
 If no log file is provided, information will be logged to the terminal.

-## Running *with* a log file
+## Running *without* a log file

 Once runninng, a message will print to the terminal to indicate sniffing has started: